alexhorner/WD-DX4000/Disks.md

-# Setting up Software RAID in Debian
+# Setting up Software RAID in Debian/Ubuntu

 Ensure you are logged in as root to proceed.